University campus in Michigan

 Articulation agreements between community colleges and universities specify which technical courses transfer for credit toward bachelor degree requirements.
 Students should work with academic advisors to plan coursework maximizing transfer credit applicability.
 Many Michigan universities accept community college programming coursework as equivalent to introductory university programming sequences, enabling students to advance directly to upper-division coursework upon transfer.

-Why Study Computer Programming in Michigan?
+Why Pursue a Computer Programming Degree in Michigan?

 Industry & Workforce